How we work.

 Archive the archive

-Primary sources we cite are automatically submitted to archive.org's Wayback Machine.
+Primary sources we cite are submitted to archive.org's Wayback Machine.
 When an agency reorganizes a site and a URL rots, the snapshot remains.
 Every outbound link is expected to resolve forever; if one fails, we update the citation.

 If you find a claim that isn’t supported by its citation, a link that returns 404, or a figure that disagrees with the underlying primary source, please tell us at Contact.
 Corrections are posted visibly, not quietly.